brandoncode01/library_admin_panel/README.md

 # Library manage by Django admin site

-This library project is managed solely through the Django admin site.
+This library project is managed only through the Django admin site.
 It does not contain any views and showcases how to implement advanced features built into the Django admin site.

 ## Content